vekatze/neut/book/src/commands.md

 - `2-1-3`
 - `0-0-0-3`

-When running `neut archive VERSION`, this command searches the archive directory to get all the compatible older versions.
+When running `neut archive VERSION`, this command searches the archive directory for all compatible older versions.
 For example, suppose the archive directory contains the following files:

 - `1-0.tar.zst`
 - `1-1.tar.zst`